- Spatula cyanoptera

 Generally select new mates each year.

-Dabbling ducks, the most important part of their diet is plants, but they make also eat molluscs and aquatic insects.
+Dabbling ducks, the most important part of their diet is the seeds and roots of aquatic plants, but they also eat molluscs and aquatic insects.

 - Clements, J. F., T. S. Schulenberg, M. J. Iliff, D. Roberson, T. A. Fredericks, B. L. Sullivan, and C. L. Wood.
 2018.
 The eBird/Clements checklist of birds of the world: v2018.
 Downloaded from http://www.birds.cornell.edu/clementschecklist/download/

 - Carboneras, C., Christie, D.A. & Kirwan, G.M.
 (2017).
 Cinnamon Teal (Spatula cyanoptera).
 In: del Hoyo, J., Elliott, A., Sargatal, J., Christie, D.A. & de Juana, E. (eds.).
 Handbook of the Birds of the World Alive.
 Lynx Edicions, Barcelona. (retrieved from http://www.hbw.com/node/52892 on 19 April 2017).

 - Gammonley, James H..
 (2012).
 Cinnamon Teal (Anas cyanoptera), The Birds of North America (P. G. Rodewald, Ed.).
 Ithaca: Cornell Lab of Ornithology; Retrieved from the Birds of North America: https://birdsna.org/Species-Account/bna/species/cintea

 - Johnson, K. P. and M. D. Sorenson.
 1999.
 Phylogeny and biogeography of dabbling ducks (genus: Anas): A comparison of molecular and morphological evidence.
 Auk 116 (3):792-805.

 - BF Member observations